The Graduate handbook (PDF) is also available for download.

 The MFA Thesis Defense Committee includes: the Associate Chair, both members of the candidate’s Committee and an external examiner who is a recognized professional in the field.
 The Associate Chair is responsible for appointing the external examiner and the Associate Chair is chair of the Defense Committee.
 All internal examiners must be members of the graduate faculty (and, therefore, core faculty in their respective programs).

 All graduate courses are evaluated by percentages.
 In addition, the Fine Arts Faculty and the two-person Committees assess progress, offering advice and critiques throughout the terms.
 The Graduate Thesis Exhibition (Fine 699) is evaluated according to the regulations stated below.
 The Thesis Exhibition also involves an oral defense, which takes place in an exhibition space agreed to by the student and the committee.
 For the Graduate Thesis Exhibition the students must curate the exhibition.
 This includes discussions with gallery personnel, the installation of the work and publicity for the show.
 The Thesis Exhibition is accompanied by a written Support Document.

 Uploading your Support Document with the Graduate Studies and Postdoctoral Affairs website

 While faculty can offer advice about Thesis Regulations, it is ultimately the student’s responsibility to ensure that his or her Thesis Support Paper adheres to GSPA formatting regulations.
 Accordingly students should make an appointment with GSPA’s Audrey Sloboda by phone at ext.
 36035 or email to ensure that their paper meets GSPA formatting standards before April 30th.

-The following sites will be helpful to you in preparing your thesis support paper submission to the GSPA.
-Please make note of them for your reference:
+The following sites will be helpful to you in preparing your thesis support paper submission to the GSPA:

 - Information on techniques of word-processing and formatting using Microsoft Word.